Lugbara cuisine: Dishes and soups

-Onya/ ona/ una (white ants) from otoko/ otoo (anthill) are trapped at night after rain falls during the periodical Ant Migration Season.
+Onya/ona/una (white ants) from otoko/otoo (anthill) are trapped at night after rain falls during the periodic ant migration season.
 An oil lamp (tala) or other light source like (g)alaka (dry grass) which is lit, is used to draw them to a hole dug near their anthill.
 In Maracha, nde nde (palm tree leaves) are used to cover the hole where the edible termites have fallen.
 After collecting in a container, they are steamed and put to dry.
 Sieving of captured insects is done to remove biko (insect wings) and taken to the market.
 For the remaining ants at home, oni (stones) are picked out and ants cooked with ai (salt) before being eaten straight away or dried in the sun for future consumption.
 Ombangulu (casually regarded as "Lugbara pizza") is made by pounding wingless onya, adding salt and cooking in leaves (like from banana plants).
 It can also be called bofolo; ombangulu literally means "toughened or compacted together".
-There are three kinds of white ants harvested at night: ondreondre/ andre are harvested immediately after dusk (7:30–8:30 pm).
+There are three kinds of white ants harvested at night: ondreondre/ andre are harvested immediately after dusk (7:30–8:30pm).
 The gatherers go home for supper which can include quickly fried white ants.
-From 11 PM to midnight, they go for the second round harvest but on a different mound.
+From 11pm to midnight, they go for the second round harvest but on a different mound.
 This harvest is called api/ inia because it is collected in the middle of the night.
-The last harvest is in the early morning hours (4:30–6:00 AM) and is called egbere from which obangulu is made.
+The last harvest is in the early morning hours (4:30–6:00am) and is called egbere from which obangulu is made.